Take a Weekend Motorcycle Trip Along California’s Central Coast

 Get a taste of the outdoors

-The Central Coast’s temperate climate makes it possible to ride around and enjoy the outdoors year-round.
+The Central Coast’s temperate climate makes it possible to ride around and enjoy the outdoors year-round–making it a perfect spot to stop in on your weekend motorcycle trip in California.
 Take the bikes to one of the local beaches, or hike at Los Flores Ranch Park, which provides panoramic valley views; Oso Flaco Lake, which takes hikers across a boardwalk and straight to the ocean; or the Pismo Preserve, which provides scenic views of the coastline.
 The region also offers excellent fishing and birdwatching opportunities.

 Pro-tip #2: The road up to Oso Flaco Lake does have a small stretch of gravel – please take a bit extra caution on your way in!